AndersDeath/diary2/000-current.md

 # 20 Februar - Dienstag - Berlin - 518 Tag der Einwanderung

 The day was nice.
 I had a cool conversatino in the office and me and my manager defines some objectives that I need to achive.
+I am glad to have